Gavin Newsom: Early political career

 Newsom's first political experience came when he volunteered for Willie Brown's successful campaign for mayor in 1995.
 Newsom hosted a private fundraiser at his PlumpJack Café.
 Brown appointed Newsom to a vacant seat on the Parking and Traffic Commission in 1996, and he was later elected president of the commission.
 Brown appointed him to the San Francisco Board of Supervisors seat vacated by Kevin Shelley in 1997.
 At the time, he was the youngest member of San Francisco's board of supervisors.

 Newsom was sworn in by his father and pledged to bring his business experience to the board.
 Brown called Newsom "part of the future generation of leaders of this great city".
 Newsom described himself as a "social liberal and a fiscal watchdog".
 He was elected to a full four-year term to the board in 1998.
 San Francisco voters chose to abandon at-large elections to the board for the previous district system in 1999.
-Newsom was reelected in 2000 and 2002 to represent the second district, which includes Pacific Heights, the Marina, Cow Hollow, Sea Cliff and Laurel Heights, which had San Francisco's highest income level and highest Republican registration.
+Newsom was reelected in 2000 and 2002 to represent the second district, which includes Pacific Heights, the Marina, Cow Hollow, Sea Cliff, and Laurel Heights, which had San Francisco's highest income level and highest Republican registration.
 Newsom paid $500 to the San Francisco Republican Party to appear on the party's endorsement slate in 2000 while running for Supervisor.
-He faced no opposition in his 2002 reelection bid.
+He was reelected.